bioinfodlsu/samar_lite/README.md

 ### 1.4.1.
 Compiling the Binary
 Similar to the Reference section, the compilation of the binary is the same.

-Once in the reference folder, the reference section can now be compiled into a binary file.
+Once in the alignr folder, the reference section can now be compiled into a binary file.
 To compile the reference section use:
 ```
 $ cargo build --release